 In case, you can’t log in normally into your sign-in screen, you can enter your system using safe mode.
 To start this particular service, you need to follow these steps-

-- At first, hold down the shift key using keyboard and tap Power button on your sign-in screen.
+- At first, hold down the shift key using the keyboard and tap the Power button on your sign-in screen.

 - Here, tap Choose an option as described before.